-The carbon plate has become the star of the Olympic Trial build up.
+The carbon plate has become the star of the Olympic Trial build up and all of the rage in shoes these days.
 For good reason as it increases propulsion and energy return.

 The idea behind the plate AND the new innovative mid sole foam is to create more STIFFNESS that creates more energy return.
 Just like our muscles, tendons, and ligaments are meant to coil energy and then release it - elastic energy!

 Stiffness, tightness, force production, all of this is necessary to improve run performance AND for heathly, strong longevity in the sport.

 Here is my "DON'T DO THIS, DO THIS" list to help train this way:

 -> DON'T underestimate how crucial it is to train the feet.
 They are your foundation of stability, force production, power, and energy return.